ahmed3520/lam-store/README.md

 # Lam-store

 The Lam-store is a versatile and powerful desktop application built with Electron and React, allowing users to perform various tasks through a single, centralized platform.
 Users can install and use different apps within the main app, which is powered by a chat interface (currently using ChatGPT).
 The supported apps can be developed in multiple programming languages, such as Node.js, Python, and others.
 Each app should include a binary file, a manifest JSON, a logo, and any additional assets that may be required.
-The All-in-One App utilizes Node.js child processes for efficient communication with the installed apps, ensuring seamless integration and a smooth user experience.
+The lam-store App utilizes Node.js child processes for efficient communication with the installed apps, ensuring seamless integration and a smooth user experience.

 ## Table of Contents